-Gabriele is represented by literary agent Cassandra Rodgers of The Rights Factory.
+Gabriele is represented by literary agent

 Click on the photos below to find out about Gabriele's other novels.

 The eldest child of “Displaced Persons” in the aftermath of WW2, Gabriele Wills was born in former army barracks in Germany.
 Her family emigrated to Canada when she was three, and she grew up in the small town of Lindsay, Ontario, where her brother was born.
+Read a more detailed description on her blog.

 After graduating from the University of Toronto with an Honours B.Sc. in Psychology and Sociology, and a B. Ed., she had a varied career as an educator, literacy coordinator, and website designer.
 She’s been an active community volunteer, particularly in heritage preservation and the arts.
 In some of those roles, she wrote numerous newspaper articles detailing historic buildings and local history.
 She also produced an award-nominated feature on CBC Radio.
 But writing fiction has always been her passion.
 Her first short story appeared in the Canadian Authors Association Winners' Circle 5 Anthology.